Relationship Issues & Low Self-Esteem Counselling & Psychotherapy In London

 My counselling services are for any individual adults who might be facing relationship difficulties or wants to strengthen relationships they already have, maintain or grow their relationship with family, friends, or anyone in a romantic relationship or wants to understand themselves better.

 Low self-esteem refers to how much value you place on yourself.
 Self-esteem may have either a positive or a negative view of ourselves.
-Your self-esteem develops and changes as a result of your life experiences and interactions with other people.
+When we operate out of self-awareness, it can make it easy to project our own insecurities onto others.
 It can harm & prevent people from finding fulfilling relationships, kill their confidence or following their dreams.
 People with low self-esteem may put up walls to protect themselves from negative judgments or criticism.
 While these protective walls may provide temporary relief, they can also hinder your personal growth, healthy relationships, and your overall well-being.

 Self-development counselling can help individuals to understand themselves, identify their strengths and limitations to overcome barriers to achieve their potential.
 You can choose the areas of your life you want to focus on, or you may choose these areas because you are not satisfied.